patrickboston/isc-deploy-tool/README.md

 ```

 ## Custom SaaS Connectors
-ODT supports compiling and deploy custom TypeScript SaaS connectors per [SailPoint's SaaS connector framework](https://developer.sailpoint.com/docs/connectivity/saas-connectivity).
+ODT supports compiling and deploying custom TypeScript SaaS connectors per [SailPoint's SaaS connector framework](https://developer.sailpoint.com/docs/connectivity/saas-connectivity).
 The presence of a TypeScript/NodeJS project inside of the `./connectors` directory within your ODT repository will automatically include it for compilation and deployment.
 Source deployments are also automated to lookup the connector deployed and referenced it when possible.

 ## Configuration Object Guidelines/Considerations